s0ders/akira.sh/content/posts/channel-patterns.md

 ## Quick recap

-- A Go program finishes when its main goroutine finishes, it does not wait for other goroutines by default.
+- A Go program finishes when its main goroutine finishes, it does not wait for other goroutines to finish.
-- Channels are unbuffered by default, meaning a sender while block until there is a receiver and vice versa.
+- Channels are unbuffered by default, meaning a sender while block until there is a receiver and a receiver will block until there is a sender.
 - Channels can be buffered.
 A sender can send values without a receiver on the other end until the buffer is full and a receiver can read from the buffer without a sender on the other end until the buffer is emptied.
-- Channels can have a direction restricting the operation that can be done with them.
+- Channels are bidirectional by default but can be assigned a direction restricting the operation that can be done with them.
 Channels with direction are either read only or send only.
 - Channels can be closed using the `close()` built-in.
-- A closed channels can still be read from and it will return the default value of the type it conveys.
+- A closed channels can still be read from and will return the default value of the type it conveys.
+However, sending a message to a close channel will raise an error.
 - When receiving from a channel, a second value can be received indicating whether the channel is closed or not such as `v, ok := <-ch`.
 - A channel can be `nil`, writing to or reading from a `nil` channel will block.